vahid-ahmadi/Autoencoder-NN/README.md

-# SimpleVAE
+# Variational Autoencoder

-This repository contains an implementation of a Variational Autoencoder (VAE) for unsupervised learning and generative modeling.
+This project contains an implementation of a Variational Autoencoder (VAE) for unsupervised learning and generative modeling.
 Explore the code to understand how VAEs can be used for data generation and latent space exploration.